 This means framing the proposal as a prized resource and something only customers with a good requirement-success fit receive.
 This also means that the sales executive should not provide a proposal to a prospect as a tool for building the business case.

-Sales executive should co-create a Proposal with the customer, using the Sales Proposal Template as a collaborative guide.
+Sales executives should co-create a Proposal with the customer, using the Sales Proposal Template as a collaborative guide.

 Key components of a Sales Proposal

 An effective proposal consists of the following components:

 - Interactive presentation template for building an effective proposal

 - Trigger questions for building each section of the proposal

 - Visual explanations that depict each phase of the customer journey, starting with the initial Indications of the problem and criteria for solving that problem and ending with a vetted business case and organizational change-management plan.

 - Clear description of the unique value of your offering in solving the problem to establish it as the best overall solution.

 - Comprehensive and clear description of the total cost of acquiring, deploying and maintaining your offering.